tomdav000/AngularBONES/README.md

 # AngularBONES
 A simple skeleton of a Angular application

-Shows use of angular routing and components
+This illustrates the use of angular routing and angular components